EddieStn/Art-of-fitness/README.md

 ## Navigation bar

 - Available across all pages.
-- Includes links between pages, the Logo is also a link directing to home page.
+- Includes links between pages, the Logo is also a link directing to the home page.
 - Turns into a drop-down hamburger menu for small screen sizes.

 <img src="assets/images/nav-bar-large.png" width="800">